-It must be noted that all the comments or inputs received were recorded, evaluated and addressed accordingly.
-The issues that could not be implemented or accommodated in the 2015-2016 financial year will be prioritized in the future depending on the availability of funding.
-However, operational issues which does not require funding will be addressed in consultation with relevant Ward Councillors, and those that are within the competence of provincial departments will be forwarded to the relevant sector departments.
+All the comments or inputs received were recorded, evaluated and addressed accordingly in the final IDP.
+The issues that could not be implemented or accommodated in the 2016-2017 financial year will be prioritized in the future depending on the availability of funding.
+However, operational issues which do not require funding will be addressed in consultation with relevant Ward Councillors, and those that are falling within the competence of provincial departments will be forwarded to the relevant sector departments for consideration.
 Table 1.4.2 outline some of the generic issues received during the consultation process and how they have been addressed.